nittka/egit-extensions/README.md

 We found the openextern plugin very useful.
 With a very small modification, it also opens folders from the Repositories View working tree node.

+## Bitbucket View

+For self hosted bitbucket repositories, an additional view simplifies cloning.
+The existing repositories are retrieved via API and presented in a view.
+Cloning is invoked by context menu entry.
+A view filter on the repository name allows to find the wanted repository quickly.

 # Steps to build and use the plugin

 Currently, there is no update site.
 In order to prevent dependency cycle problems, use a regular Eclipse (no Egit development setup).